pachyderm/docs/content/latest/concepts/pipeline-concepts/pipeline/_index.md

 ---
 # metadata #
 title: Pipeline
-description: "Learn about the types of pipelines used in Pachyderm, including: spout, cron, and service pipelines."
+description: "Learn about the types of pipelines used in MLDM, including: spout, cron, and service pipelines."
 date:
 # taxonomy #
 tags: